TalEliyahu/Awesome-AI-Security/Threat_Taxonomy.md

 ## Multi-Agent Security Threats - Not complete

-Table 1: An (incomplete) overview of multi-agent security threats.

 | Challenge | TL;DR |
 |---|---|
 | Privacy vulnerabilities and Disinformation | Interacting agents often hold private information essential to their tasks, yet must juggle multiple contexts and decide dynamically what to share—and with whom.
 They’re vulnerable to a range of worst-case exploits, from distributed (semantic) inference attacks and jailbreaks to other context-targeting hacks.
 In multi-agent systems, privacy breaches can spread rapidly and may be indistinguishable from intentional disinformation. |